 An online master’s degree in educational assessment and evaluation from a reputable college can go a long way in helping you achieve your professional goals.
-Most of us are familiar with undergraduate degrees in teaching, but fewer people are aware that you don’t have to be a teacher if you study education.
+Most of us are familiar with undergraduate degrees in teaching, but you might not know that there are a lot of other types of education degrees (and careers) too.
 Education majors – particularly those with graduate degrees – often find jobs in administration, testing, research, and learning disability diagnostics.

 Because of the nature of most education classes, it’s fairly common to pursue such a degree online.
 Since most curricula don’t require labs or presentations, faculty can design courses that use virtual classrooms to facilitate assignments, research projects, discussions, and even group work.
 Online programs are more convenient, flexible, and often less expensive than traditional schools.
 Public institutions in particular that offer in-state tuition to distance education learners are a great deal.

 The 10 Best Online Master’s Degrees in Educational Assessment Ranking Methodology

 For this ranking, we focused on public and private (non-profit) colleges and universities that offer graduate (master’s) educational assessment and evaluation programs online.
 Because the focus of this list is on affordability, we only considered programs with average* tuition rates of $20,000/year or less.

 *For public schools, we calculated the average value of their in-state and out-of-state rates.

 Unfortunately, there are a limited number of online master’s in educational assessment and evaluation degrees available.
 Therefore, we could not compile a pool of options large enough to justify a multifactorial ranking system in which we’d score colleges and universities based on a list of specific considerations.

 So instead, we ranked the programs solely according to their affordability.
 See below for the best cheap master’s in educational research and evaluation online degrees, ranked from most to least expensive.